 Note: Never place aluminum foil on the bottom of your oven to catch spills.
 The foil disrupts the oven’s air flow and heat pattern, resulting in uneven cooking.
 Cleanup is so easy with the tips below that foil is completely unnecessary.

 If a spill should happen in your oven, you’ll want to remove it as soon as the oven cools completely, especially if the spill is from sugar- or acid-containing foods such as tomatoes, fruit juices, or milk which can permanently dull the oven surface.
 Letting the oven cool completely not only protects you, it will protect the appliance, as applying cold water or cleaner can cause hairline cracks in the enamel.

 - For Porcelain Interiors – Never use chemicals or cleaners to clean porcelain oven interiors, because they can ruin the porous porcelain surface.
-Use a mild detergent such as Ivory or Joy in warm water, and sponge up the spill using a mild abrasive like Soft Scrub or Bar Keeper’s Friend.
+Use a mild detergent such as Ivory in warm water, and sponge up the spill using a mild abrasive like Soft Scrub or Bar Keeper’s Friend.